9 Things You Should Never Touch in Someone Else’s House

 The fridge and cupboards

 This one might sound like it should go without saying, but some might not realize just how rude it is to help yourself to someone else’s food.
 If you’re hungry, let your host know, or suggest going out to eat.
 If you’re staying for a long time, your host will probably prepare and shop for food accordingly, but it’s a good idea to offer to bring or buy some groceries yourself.
 And if you came for dinner, eat what’s been prepared for you, and offer to bring a dish or wine to share.
 If you have a restricted diet, let your host know beforehand and prepare a dish to bring if it’s difficult to accommodate.
 Offer to help cook, and lend a hand with the dishes and cleanup.
-These are the social etiquette rules everyone should know.
+Countertops are absolutely one of those things you should be cleaning every day, regardless.

 The windows or thermostat